dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 41 is an odd number.
 ```

 Much better, right?
 By the way, I tried this a couple of times and the system sometime fails.
 If you provide a better instruction combined with examples, it might help get more accurate results.

+We will continue to include more examples of common applications in this section of the guide.

 In the upcoming guides, we will cover even more advanced prompt engineering concepts for improving performance on all these and more difficult tasks.